UK Buell Enthusiasts Group

 Saturday September 27th

 Onsite overnight accommodation is available.
-Riders from as far afield as Scotland have taken advantage of the accommodation to attend the breakfast meets and tour East and North Yorkshire.
+Riders from as far afield as Scotland have taken advantage of the accommodation to attend the breakfast meets.

 Additional conventional hotel accommodation can be found at The Manor Inn, Fridaythorpe which is just a short distance from the Seaways Café.
 Their website: https://www.themanorinnfridaythorpe.co.uk/stay/